-Violinist Michael Hustedde is a native of Lexington, KY and has established a creative presence in Boston as a sought-after soloist, chamber musician, and orchestral player.
+Violinist Michael Hustedde is a native of Lexington, KY and has established a creative presence in Boston as a sought-after soloist, chamber musician, orchestral player, and educator.

 Michael’s creative explorations have led him to varied repertoire and styles.
-In summer of 2017, he was invited to perform solo works by Bruce Broughton and Edith Lejet with the Newport Contemporary Music Series Orchestra.
+As a soloist, he was invited to perform contemporary concerti by Bruce Broughton and Edith Lejet with the Newport Contemporary Music Series Orchestra in 2017.
 He was also a featured guest artist for NCMS's chamber series, where he performed chamber works by Elliott Carter, André Previn, and John Williams.
-He has premiered several contemporary works, most recently Greg Brown’s Neither Rhyme Nor Reason, the recipient of Boston Choral Ensemble’s Commission Competition.
-In summers of 2017 and 2018, he was one of nine American violinists chosen for the Lucerne Festival Academy in Switzerland.
+In summers of 2017 and 2018, he was one of nine American violinists chosen for the Lucerne Festival Academy in Switzerland, the premier orchestra festival for contemporary music.
 He has also been featured on several video game soundtracks, including two top appearances on the iTunes charts as a former member of the Videri String Quartet.
 Notable performances at major conventions include the Rooster Teeth Expo, Game Developers Conference, MagFest, and PAX East.

 A prizewinner at an early age, Michael won the Borchardt Central Kentucky Youth Orchestra Concerto Competition and the Macauley Chamber Music Competition.
 He went on to study at Boston University with Bayla Keyes for his B.Mus. and Dana Mazurkevich for his M.Mus.
 Summer music studies include the Lucerne Festival Academy, Spoleto Festival USA, New England Conservatory's SICPP, Meadowmount School of Music, Bowdoin International Music Festival, Le Domaine Forget International Music Academy, Apple Hill Center for Chamber Music, and Brevard Music Center.
 In addition to his performance career, he is a Boston Chamber Music Society Teaching Artist working with young musicians at Somerville High School.
 He also serves on the music faculty at the Middlesex School in Concord, MA.
 As a recording artist, he can be heard on Gothic Records with James Kallembach's Most Sacred Body and on the latest FINAL FANTASY XII THE ZODIAC AGE Original Soundtrack.